 In Term 1, the Year 9s camp out for six days at Metricup and in the Margaret River region.
 They participate in a range of challenging activities such as abseiling, rock climbing, canoeing, hiking, mountain bike riding and caving.
 For most of the girls, the challenges of this camp are very different from other experiences, and all learn a great deal about themselves, their capabilities, relationships and working with others.

 Camping at Metricup, Year 11 camp is in Term 3.
-It is a challenge-based programme where students develop skills in leadership, problem-solving, group awareness and communication.
+It is a challenge-based program where students develop skills in leadership, problem-solving, group awareness and communication.
 Activities including abseiling, problem-solving games, bush tucker, canoeing and hikes are used to challenge them, highlighting their resilience and positive attributes.
+It also brings the girls closer together as a year group before the challenging last year ahead.

-In Year 10, students can work towards their bronze medal in this programme, with activities taking place outside normal class time.
-This programme assists these girls in further developing their leadership skills, as they assist in planning and organising their own camps throughout the year.
+In Year 10, students can work towards their bronze medal in this program, with activities taking place outside normal class time.
+This program assists these girls in further developing their leadership skills, as they assist in planning and organising their own camps throughout the year.
 A number of girls continue on, to work towards their silver medal in Year 11.